-Species Range: This species can be found across much of the eastern United States, through the Great Lakes region and southern Great Plains states.
+Species Distribution: This species can be found across much of the eastern United States, through the Great Lakes region, and into the southern Great Plains states.

 South Dakota Status: This species is listed as threatened by South Dakota Game, Fish and Parks.
-Any sightings of this species should be reported to South Dakota Game, Fish and Parks (report observation).
+Any observations of this species should be reported to South Dakota Game, Fish and Parks (report observation).